- Knowing your worth and believing that you are indeed worthy is essential for happiness and well-being.

 Regularly answering these questions can help you improve your self-worth.

-Adapted from an article published by The Berkeley Well-Being Institute.
+Portions of this post were also published by The Berkeley Well-Being Institute.

 Crocker, J., & Wolfe, C. T. (2001).
 Contingencies of self-worth.
 Psychological review, 108(3), 593.